Home Info and articles Common bulb types

 Some manufactures add a ceramic base to the lamp.
 The pins are 9mm apart, hence G9.

-G4 lamp cap
+G4 light bulb lamp cap

 G4 bulbs are the smallest type of commonly used bulb, the pins are just 4mm apart.They are low voltage bulbs usually requiring 6v, 12v or 24v.